victor-onoja/nftverse/README.md

 The app assets are located in the images folder

-The app contracts are located in the contracts folder
+The app smart contracts are located in the contracts folder

 ## Design description
 The Dapp was a desinged for mobile (android/ios).
 The homepage which is the marketplace contains a drawer for navigating to other features pages.
 The UI design is simple and minimalistic, 100% my ideas.